Common Engineering Programme (N71)

 About CEP

-If you are keen on engineering, but unsure about which course suits you, the Common Engineering Programme (CEP) may just be the right fit.
-With the CEP, you will gain exposure to different engineering domains, so you can make a smarter course choice.
+If you are keen on engineering but unsure which course suits you, the Common Engineering Programme (CEP) may be the perfect fit.
+Through CEP, you will gain exposure to different engineering domains, helping you make a more informed course choice.

 Overview of Your CEP Journey